 "Description": "The server was unable to deliver your message (ex: unknown user, mailbox not found).",

 Using the received JSON, you can quickly locate the email that triggered the notification (using the MessageID JSON key), check if the recipient can be reactivated (using the CanActivate key), and find out additional details around why the email bounced (using the Description and Detailskeys).
 We include the From field so you can quickly find out who the sender was and alert them a bounce occurred.
 What data interests you and how you use it is depends on your use case, but Postmark can help you get what you need.

-One popular application of the bounce webhook is to send an email alert every time you receive a bounce or spam complaint.
-Once a new bounce notification arrives at your bounce webhook URL, you can construct an email with the data to send to the email address(es) of parties who want to be aware of bounces and spam complaints.
+One popular application of the bounce webhook is to send an email alert every time you receive a bounce.
+Once a new bounce notification arrives at your bounce webhook URL, you can construct an email with the data to send to the email address(es) of parties who want to be aware of bounces.
 To generate the notification email(s), you can use our Email API or SMTP for sending.
-Odds are if you are already sending using Postmark, you can leverage your existing integration to also send email alerts when bounces and spam complaints occur.
+Odds are if you are already sending using Postmark, you can leverage your existing integration to also send email alerts when bounces occur.

 Once Postmark receives back a successful response from a receiving mail server, the email is considered delivered.
 Note that this means the receiving mail server accepted the email but may perform additional processing on it before delivering it to the final recipient.
 Postmark does not have access to the additional events that occur after the receiving mail server possesses the email, since those are internal to the receiving email server.

 Delivery webhooks let you receive an event when this occurs for an email you sent that includes the receiving mail server’s response and details.
 Receiving delivery notifications in real time lets you update your application and/or database to show the events and let your user’s know the email was successfully delivered.